Senior Lecturer, School for Business and Society

-Dr Snehasish Banerjee is a Lecturer in Marketing at the York Management School in the University of York.
+Dr Snehasish Banerjee is a Senior Lecturer in Marketing at the School for Business and Society at the University of York.
 He holds a Doctorate (Information Studies) and a Master of Science degree (Information Systems) from Nanyang Technological University, Singapore along with a Bachelor of Technology (Computer Science and Engineering) from West Bengal University of Technology, India.

 With an interdisciplinary background, Dr Banerjee’s research focuses on the intersection between technology and human behaviour.
-He has always been fascinated by the prospect of exploring how the society adapts and operates in the digital ecosystem.
-Therefore, he enjoys asking practically-motivated and theoretically-inspired questions along several inter-related research streams including but not limited to digital marketing, electronic commerce, fake news, and online user behaviour.
-In addition, he has recently started to explore the areas of cyberpsychology and human-robot interaction.
+He has always been fascinated by the prospect of exploring how society adapts and operates in the digital ecosystem.
+Therefore, he enjoys asking practically-motivated and theoretically-inspired questions along several inter-related research streams including but not limited to digital marketing, electronic commerce, fake news, online user behaviour, and technology use by older people.
+In addition, he has recently started to explore the area of human-robot interaction.
 Wherever possible, he looks to employ a variety of methods to address his research questions.

 A young and promising scholar, Dr Banerjee has so far published more than 50 peer-reviewed research articles.
 His research has appeared in prestigious journals such as Computers in Human Behavior, Cyberpsychology Behaviour and Social Networking, Internet Research, Journal of the Association for Information Science and Technology, and Tourism Management.
 His works have dealt with topics such as brands’ social media presence, online review authenticity, online review helpfulness, online reviewing patterns, online rumours, and information quality on question answering websites.